There are now 3 possible online modes for units:

 - Students are able to (1) describe the fundamental properties of fluids and apply these in calculations; (2) calculate and measure hydrostatic fluid phenomena; (3) understand the equations used to describe fluid flow and apply the general equations of motion to analyse simple laminar flows; (4) estimate the forces exerted on solid bodies by flowing fluids; (5) apply the principles of conservation of mass, momentum and energy to macroscopic fluid systems; (6) calculate pipework system curves and identify pump duty points; (7) characterise flow through porous media; (8) explain compressible flow behaviour in enclosed systems; (9) formulate dimensional analyses and evaluate dynamic similarity; (10) apply fluid mechanics in practical engineering environments; (11) present and explain technical calculations; (12) design and execute experiments, interpret experimental results and prepare technical laboratory reports; and (13) review technical literature to prepare for a discussion on topics relevant to fluid mechanics.

-- Typically this unit is assessed in the following ways: (1) laboratory reports and in-class quizzes; (2) assignments; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) laboratory reports and in-class quizzes; (2) assignments; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)